Lonoy Cold Spring in Bohol is a beautiful spot to spend an hour or two swimming in the man-made pools which are fed by a

 They are always very friendly and welcoming to foreigners so take the time to get to know them and learn more about the local way of life here in Bohol.

 Snacks and drinks are also available for purchase from the little shop next to the springs.

-The water in the Lonoy Cold Spring is no more than six feet deep and it’s a great spot to cool off while listening to the sounds of the surrounding forested area.
+The water inside the spring is no more than six feet deep and it’s a great spot to cool off while listening to the sounds of the surrounding forested area.

 WHERE TO STAY IN ANDA